JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 ## Pre, Inter, and Post trials are not required

 If you do not wish to have a pre-trial in your experiment, simply erase the mode and hit enter.
 Leaving the mode blank will disable this section.
 The same can be done for inter-trial and post-trial, but the block trials must have at least one condition.

+*Note that you must do this if you do not want a pre-trial, inter-trial, and/or post-trial.
+If you leave the mode as 1 but do not provide the necessary parameters for a condition in mode 1, you will get errors when you try to run the experiment.
+You must disable any of these three that are not going to be used.*

 ## Frame Index